FIAMM Energy Technology S.p.A.(Formerly FIAMM S.p.A.)

 -In 2014, the Company entered the lithium-ion battery segment.

--On February 13, 2017, Hitachi Chemical completed the purchase of 51% of the Company, which was newly created following the separation of the FIAMM Group from its lead-acid automotive and industrial battery business.
+-On February 13, 2017, Hitachi Chemical (now Showa Denko Materials) completed the purchase of 51% of the Company, which was newly created following the separation of the FIAMM Group from its lead-acid automotive and industrial battery business.
 With the acquisition, Hitachi Chemical owns 51% of the Company, while the FIAMM Group owns the remaining 49%.
 The total price of the transaction was approximately EUR 90.3 million.

 |1942||The Company was established by Giulio Dolcetta to manufacture electrically driven three-wheelers.|